haseebnqureshi/dashdb/README.md

 	ck: 'created', /* created key */
 	mk: 'modified' /* modified key */,
 	uid: null, /* user id for any temporary writes, user permissions */
-	gid: null, /* group id for any temporary writes, group permissions
+	gid: null, /* group id for any temporary writes, group permissions */
+	autoWrite: true, /* whether data is automatically written to filesystem on any change, except for empty() */
 	backupSchedule: '* 0 * * *', /* chron schedule for every midnight, @see https://www.npmjs.com/package/node-schedule */
 	s3BucketName: '', /* bucket where data backups will be uploaded onto */
 	s3BucketPath: 'dashdb/', /* defaulting to uploading any s3 files into a folder, in the bucket */